jaketrent/jaketrent-blog/content/post/synergy-ubuntu.md

   - "linux"
   - "synergy"
   - "ubuntu"
-description: <a href="http://synergy2.sourceforge.net/" target="_blank">Synergy</a> is a fantastic project that allows you to share a single set of input devices (keyboa
+description: Synergy is a fantastic project that allows you to share a single set of input devices (keyboa
 metaKeywords: linux, synergy, ubuntu
 draft: false
 ---